LowGravityPL/raccoonwp.github.io/pages/installation.md

       [todo: create a package on packagist]
   1. Set up your environment config file:
       1. Copy `.env.sample` file and name it `.env`
-      1. put salts in [create salts url]
+      1. Navigate to [https://lowgravity.pl/salts.php](https://lowgravity.pl/salts.php) to generate salts and paste them into your `.env` file.
       1. Add all environment configuration details like DB connection details or environment type.
       1. Set proper site and home URLs.
   1. Adjust your web server's (usually Apache or nginx) configuration and point your web root to the `public/` directory.
   1. Visit the url in the browser.

   If you want to use our starter themes please follow the steps mentioned in [theme development documentation](/theme-development).